Diarrhea in Dogs

-If your pet is having more bowel movements than usual and the stool could be described as loose or unformed, they most likely are experiencing diarrhea.
+If your pet is having more bowel movements than usual, and the stool can be described as loose or unformed, they are most likely experiencing diarrhea.
 In dogs, the two most common causes of diarrhea are dietary indiscretion and intestinal parasites.

-Diarrhea is not always life threatening, but it can become fatal if it's left untreated.
+Diarrhea is not always life-threatening, but it can become fatal if it's left untreated.
 It can start with just a simple tummy upset and soon lead to dehydration.
 Diarrhea is uncomfortable and can cause anxiety for any housebroken pet.
-Fortunately, treatment is easy and effective when treatment is started early.
+Fortunately, treatment is easy and effective if started early.

 When diarrhea hits, the irritated intestine struggles to absorb the fluid being lost, so dehydration is the number one concern.
-If it's left long term, diarrhea leads to weight loss, blood sugar depletion, circulatory collapse, and even death.
+If diarrhea is left long-term, it leads to weight loss, blood sugar depletion, circulatory collapse, and even death.
 Because the severity of diarrhea isn’t always apparent at first, immediate medical attention is important as soon as you see a problem.

-WHAT IS HAPPENING WHEN YOUR PET GETS DIARRHEA?
+WHAT IS HAPPENING WHEN YOUR DOG GETS DIARRHEA?

 In a typical diarrhea situation, bad bacteria starts to overpopulate and form colonies in the small intestine.
 The bacteria secretes harmful toxins that damage the lining of the gut.
 The cells of the villi recognize these invaders and respond by releasing fluid to flush out the bacteria.
 This causes loose stools, and the sudden loss of fluid dehydrates the animal.
 The intestine will also lose its flexibility, which disrupts its smooth pulsating movement.
 As a result, the intestine can thrash and cramp so vigorously that it ties itself in knots (volvulus) or folds in upon itself (intussusception).
 Both of these conditions can be fatal or require surgery to correct.